Deborah Kahn-Harris: Early life and education

 Kahn-Harris was brought up in Houston, Texas, United States.
 She has a Bachelor of Arts degree in Art History from Mount Holyoke College, Massachusetts and a doctorate in biblical studies from the University of Sheffield.

 Career

-Kahn-Harris was one of the members of the rabbinic staff at Sha'arei Tsedek/North London Reform Synagogue before her appointment to Leo Baeck College.
-She was also a lecturer at LBC.
+Kahn-Harris was one of the members of the rabbinic staff at Sha'arei Tsedek North London Reform Synagogue and a lecturer at Leo Baeck College before her appointment as the college's principal.

 Personal life

 She has both American and British citizenship and is married to the writer, lecturer, and music critic Keith Kahn-Harris, with whom she has two children.